DZD-eV-Diabetes-Research/dict2graph/README.md

 **Dict2graph.parse(data,parent_label_name=None)**

-- Description: Transform json data into multiple graphio.nodeset and graphio.relationset .
+- Description: Transform dic data into multiple graphio.nodeset and graphio.relationset .
 You can apply `parse` multiple time on a Dict2graph instance
 - Parameters:

   - data:
     - Type: dict or string
     - default: Non optional - no default
-    - notes: if using str it must containing valid json. if using dict type it must not contain complex types
+    - notes: if using str it must containing valid dic. if using dict type it must not contain complex types
   - parent_label_name
     - Type: string
     - default: None
-    - notes: Defines a parent label for top level json data. e.g. `parent_label_name=None` on the json `{"name":"Isabelle Eberhardt"}` will result in a node `(:name{name:"Isabelle Eberhardt"})` but with `parent_label_name="Person"` the resulting node will be `(:Person{name:"Isabelle Eberhardt"})`
+    - notes: Defines a parent label for top level dic data. e.g. `parent_label_name=None` on the dic `{"name":"Isabelle Eberhardt"}` will result in a node `(:name{name:"Isabelle Eberhardt"})` but with `parent_label_name="Person"` the resulting node will be `(:Person{name:"Isabelle Eberhardt"})`

 - Example: